sigstore/sigstore-python/README.md

 ### Signing with ambient credentials

-For environments that support OpenID Connect, natively `sigstore` supports ambient credential detection.
+For environments that support OpenID Connect, `sigstore` supports ambient credential detection.
 This includes many popular CI platforms and cloud providers.
 See the full list of supported environments [here](https://github.com/di/id#supported-environments).

-Sign a single file (`foo.txt`) using an ambient OpenID Connect credential, saving the bundle to `foo.txt.sigstore`:
+Sign a single file (`foo.txt`) using an ambient OpenID Connect credential, saving the bundle to `foo.txt.sigstore.json`:

 ```console
 $ python -m sigstore sign foo.txt